jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Would there be a material for pulp capping?
 He wanted to use a dycal and that seemed...
 He said that if you don't use something right, I guess this is over the nerve.

-A: Well, I usually use BioCalix.
+A: Well, I usually use BioCalex.

 Q: What's that?

 A: It's a type of calcium.
 Calcium rock that's powdered.
-And it's pretty non-toxic, BioCalix.
+And it's pretty non-toxic, BioCalex.

 Q: So who's your dentist?